Askaniy/TrueColorTools/ReadMe.md

 - `is_emissive` (bool): `true` not expect albedo data and always render in the chromaticity mode
 - `is_photon_counter` (bool): `true` to convert the photon spectral density into the energy sp. density

 Standard deviations are syntactically supported (but not always processed).
-Any brightness value in any of the data types can be replaced by a corresponding list of `[value, sd]` (or `[value, +sd, -sd]` for asymmetric standard deviation).
+Any brightness value in any of the data types can be replaced by a corresponding list of `[value, std]` (or `[value, +std, -std]` for asymmetric standard deviation).

 You can store the file with the spectrum outside of JSON5, and include a link in it.
 Text (`*.txt`, `*.dat`) and FITS (`*.fits`, `*.fit`) formats are supported for external files.
 A text file must contain at least wavelengths in the first column, irradiance in the second column, and optionally standard deviations in the third column and a mask in the fourth column ("good" rows in SMASS data marked with "1").
 Data is assumed to be in the second HDU in FITS files.
 If you have problems reading FITS, contact me, I'll improve the parsing of the provided example.